NON-STATE ACTORS IN EDUCATION

 No information was found.

-In Grenada, the Ministry of Education, Human Resources Development, Religious Affairs and Information is the highest authority in education for all education levels from pre-primary to tertiary education.
-According to the Education Act, non-state actors are supervised by the Chief of Education Officer.
-Tertiary education is under the responsibility of the Tertiary Education Skills Development & Education Outreach within the Ministry of Education, Human Resources Development, Religious Affairs & Information and the Grenada National Accreditation Board (GNAB) in charge of registration and accreditation of tertiary education institutions.
+In Grenada, the Ministry of Education, Human Resource Development, Religious Affairs and Information governs all education levels, from pre-primary to tertiary education, with non-state actors supervised by the Chief of Education Officer.
+Tertiary education is under the responsibility of the Tertiary Education Skills Development & Education Outreach Department within the Ministry of Education, Human Resources Development, Religious Affairs & Information and the Grenada National Accreditation Board (GNAB), which is in charge of the registration and accreditation of tertiary education institutions.

-Vision: Grenada's education system is highly influenced by the Educational Strategies of the Organization of Eastern Caribbean States (OECS) and their initiative for member states to align their regional educational strategies.
-The Strategic Plan for Educational Enhancement and Development 2006-15 (SPEED II) provided a roadmap for the development of education in Grenada during a ten years period.
-One of the key areas focused on enhancing partnership and co-operation and working closely with the local private sector, non-governmental organizations, community-based organizations, and regional and international agencies.
+Vision: Grenada's education system is highly influenced by the regional Educational Strategies of the Organisation of Eastern Caribbean States (OECS).
+The Strategic Plan for Educational Enhancement and Development 2006-15 (SPEED II) supported enhancing partnership and co-operation with the local private sector, non-governmental organisations, community-based organisations, and regional and international agencies.

 3.1 Regulations by distinct levels of education

-In Grenada, early childhood care and education (ECCE) is provided by state and non-state actors, including church-assisted institutions and private centers.
-Most EECE is provided by public and private-assisted institutions.
-According to the 2002 Education Act (amended 2012) and the 2014 Education (Early Childhood Education Services) Regulations, Early Childhood Care and Education cover children below ages five.
+In Grenada, early childhood care and education (ECCE), which covers children below the age of 5, is provided by the state and non-state actors, including church-assisted institutions and private centres.
+Most EECE is provided by public and private-assisted institutions and regulated by the 2002 Education Act and 2014 Education (Early Childhood Education Services) Regulations.

-Licence: Proprietors wishing to establish more than one ECD services facility must apply for a separate permit for each locality.
+Licence: Providers wishing to establish more than one ECCE institution must apply for a separate permit for each locality.
 For more information, see Multi-level regulations.

 Profit-making: No information was found.